quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 }
 ```

 I feel this really shows the power of using concepts like `Reduce`.
 The `NewBalanceFor` feels more _declarative_, describing _what_ happens, rather than _how_.
-Often when we're reading code, we're darting through lots of files and we're trying to understand _what_ is happening, rather than _how_, and this style of code facilitates this well.
+Often when we're reading code, we're darting through lots of files, and we're trying to understand _what_ is happening, rather than _how_, and this style of code facilitates this well.

 If I wish to dig in to the detail I can, and I can see the _business logic_ of `applyTransaction` without worrying about loops and mutating state; `Reduce` takes care of that separately.